 If you’re a U.S. citizen planning a trip to Europe in the near future, it’s essential to know the rules for using your debit card in Europe.
 You want to be sure you can continue to access your funds while you’re on the trip and avoid having your account flagged as fraud.

-Let your bank know you’re traveling.
 Before you head out, give your bank a quick call to let them know you’ll be traveling out of the country.
 Give them the date of your departure and your return so your bank won’t put a hold on your debit card.
 Otherwise, your bank may automatically flag your international transactions as fraudulent, which could be a hassle to deal with.
 Keep in mind that there can be a time difference up to 10 hours between countries in Eastern Europe and the Western United States, which can make it difficult to contact your bank during business hours.

-Make sure you have a four-digit PIN.
 ATMs in Europe won’t accept a PIN longer or shorter than four digits, so make sure you have your PIN set correctly before you depart on your trip.
 While you can withdraw cash from an ATM using a credit card, it's better to use your debit card since a credit card cash advance is more expensive.

-Bring a backup credit or debit card.
 You don’t want to be stuck in Europe without a second source of funding.
 Bring another credit or debit card with you.
 Make sure you call that bank before traveling as well and check the fees and daily withdrawal limits.
 Don’t carry the two cards with you at the same time.
 Leave one where you’re staying so that if your primary debit card is lost or stolen you won’t be without a payment.
 If you’re uncomfortable leaving your second card at your hotel or Airbnb, carry it on your person, but separately from your main credit card.
 For example, you might carry one card in your wallet and another in your shoe.

-Be aware of debit card fraud protection laws.
 While using your debit card means you’re not creating a credit card balance, it may be riskier.
 If your debit card is lost or stolen, you have two business days to report it to the bank.
 This limits your liability for any fraudulent charges to just $50.
 After that, you could be liable for $500 or your entire balance if it takes you 60 days or more to report your missing card.
 A missing debit card puts your entire balance at risk—the money you’ve earned and deposited into your checking account.